Everloom-129/Summer_Research_2023/Blind_LLM_Guide_Project/Chatbot/prep_data/Prep_Info_Video_0194.md

 - ||Person 5:|| Medium (not on any detected surface, very close to the dashcam, negative angle)
 </PERSON_INFO>

-The high-risk evaluation for Persons 0, 1, and 2 is due to their position on the road, very close proximity to the dashcam, and angles near the extremes of the field of view.
-The medium-risk evaluation for Persons 3, 4, and 5 is attributed to their undetected surface and close proximity to the dashcam.
-Immediate attention to the road situation is recommended.
+The situation in Frame 0001 indicates potential risks due to the presence of persons on the road and sidewalk, their close proximity to the dashcam, and their angles near the extremes of the field of view.
+Additionally, the presence of persons not on any detected surface raises concerns about their unexpected positions or movements.
+Immediate attention and caution are advised to prevent potential collisions.
 ### Frame 0002 Analysis

 ||Summary of Key Frame Information:||